microsoft/healthfutures-evagg/scripts/truthset/README.md

 # Truthset

-This directory contains scripts relevant to generation, evaluation, and abritration of truthsets used in benchmarking.
+This directory contains scripts relevant to generation, evaluation, and arbitration of truthsets used in benchmarking.

 ## Truthset generation